phetsims/qa/issue-templates/rc-test-template-NEW.md

 This sim supports magnification with pinch and drag gestures on touch screens, keyboard shortcuts, and mouse/wheel controls.
 Please test magnfication and make sure it is working as intended and well with the use cases of the simulation.
 Due to the way screen readers handle user input, magnification is NOT expected to work while using a screen reader so there is no need to test this case.

-<h3>Final Requests</h3>

-- [ ] If this sim is not in [this list](https://phet.colorado.edu/en/accessibility/prototypes) or up to date there, make an issue in [website](https://github.com/phetsims/website) to ask if PhET research page links need updating.
-Please assign to @terracoda and @emily-phet.

 <hr>